 My name is Jana Drolc and I'm an author and content creator at Small Bits of Loveliness.
 My main focus is cruelty free, natural and organic beauty, and I'm passionate about healthy lifestyle in general.
 I love to write about different beauty products and help others on their own "green beauty" journey.
-Connecting with my lovely readers is my favourite thing ever and over the years of blogging I consider many of them my friends, and I'm so grateful for that.
+Connecting with my lovely readers is my favorite thing ever and over the years of blogging I consider many of them my friends, and I'm so grateful for that.
 If you would like to get to know me better head over to my blog and you can also follow me on Instagram at @smallbitsofloveliness.

 I have been a massive fan of Earthwise Beauty and Ava’s creations for a few years now, and just recently I really got into their powder masks.
 Sungod and Catharsis Face Masks are both so very beautiful, unique and potent, and it truly is a joy to use them.